cdapio/cdap/cdap-docs/developers-manual/source/advanced/security/security.rst

 Supported Authentication Mechanisms
 -----------------------------------
-CDAP provides several ways to authenticate a user's identity:
+CDAP provides several ways to authenticate a client's identity:

 - `Basic Authentication`_ [TODO: Link to the other page]
 - `LDAP Authentication`_